Prag8855/aab/content/guides/blue-card.md

     - [ ] or **proof of public health insurance**
         Get a *[Mitgliedsbescheinigung nach 175 SGB V](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png)* from your health insurer or your health insurance broker.
     - [ ] or **proof of private health insurance**
-        Bring your insurance contract, bank statements that show health insurance payments, and a *Bescheinigung über Umfang und Kosten der Versicherung (§ 257 Abs.
-2 a SGB V)*.
-You can get it from your health insurer or your health insurance broker.[^6]
+        Bring your insurance contract, a *Mitgliedsbescheinigung*, and bank statements that show health insurance payments.
+Get these documents from your health insurer or your health insurance broker.[^6]
 - [ ] **Proof of housing**
     You need a [place to live](/guides/find-a-flat-in-berlin) where you can [register your address](/glossary/Anmeldung).
     - [ ] **Lease**